About this website

 My name is

-Herbert Eisengruber, born 1973 in Germany.
+Herbert Eisengruber, born in Germany in the wild 1970s.
 I became interested in the Ancient

-Astronaut theory when I was 13 years old.
-At this time I had strange questions
+Astronaut theory when I was 15 years old, at which time I had strange questions

-for my catholic religion teacher which - in his opinion - a 13 year old should
+for my religion teacher which - in his opinion - a 15 year old should

 While many of my friends spent their spare time partying and drinking - as most

-18 year olds do -, I visited as many museums as I could find.
+18 year olds do -, I visited as many museums and ancient places as I could find.

 I became a